zmol-games/cursed-arcade/README.md

 # 🕹️ Zmol Games

-An onchain arcade built for fun, weirdness, and exploration.
+An onchain arcade built for fun and exploration.
 Every game is deployed on [zkSync Era](https://zksync.io) and runs entirely on smart contracts.

 > “Pointless, but permanent.
 Seriously onchain.”